remarkablegames/assembly-city/README.md

 ## How To Play

 - Drag the card to the citizen.
-- Click on the citizen name to see their next move.
+- Hover over the citizen name to see his or her next move.
 - Press **End Turn** when out of **Moves**.
-- The objective is to reach the **Consensus** goal.
+- Reach the **Consensus** goal (on the bottom-left).

 ## Credits